iterative/dvc.org/content/docs/command-reference/plots/diff.md

   information on this `index` field.

 - `-y <field>` - field name from which the Y axis data comes from.
-The last column or field found in the `targets` is used by default.
+The last column or field found in the `--targets` is used by default.

 - `--x-label <text>` - X axis label.
 The X field name is the default.